TheBB/Dark/source/people/martha.rst

 Together they go to world Z where they successfully end the cycle.

-.. _marthb:
+.. _marthab:

 Martha-B
 --------

-The chronology of the character Martha\ :sub:`b` constitutes everything happening to Martha from world B from the beginning of the story up until the apocalypse in world A.
+The chronology of the character Martha-B constitutes everything happening to Martha from world B from the beginning of the story up until the apocalypse in world A.

 Martha-1B